 Its readers get to be as interested in shenanigans at city hall in Belo Horizonte, Brazil, as they are in understanding how Afghan drug barons have destroyed the temples of a remote village.
 Monocle readers are as keen to know where to get great toiletries in Zurich, delicious margaritas in Tokyo, and which cities have the fastest free internet.

 Everything about the 10-times-a-year magazine seems appetisingly odd and almost too good to be true.
 It is a quality operation with a large team of journalists, designers, and marketing people.
-Its journalists (and not just the editor-in-chief himself) really do have captivating insights into the people and places they write about, and the advertorials (oh, alright, native advertising) are slickly put together.
+Its journalists (and not just the editor-in-chief himself) really do have captivating insights into the people and places they write about, and the native advertising is slickly put together.
 The magazine has the mix of five or six types of matte and glossy paper, high-quality photography, and production tricks that seem calculated to show they are not doing it on the cheap.
 It even has a rubber band that acts as a bookmark and fastener for the smaller, travel guides published in most issues.

 But, for all the expensive details (Brûlé is strong on detail), this is a sharp-edged commercial operation.
 Its website sells design and fashion products from loafers through stationery and luggage, which are also retailed in little Monocle shops in London, Hong Kong, Toronto, and New York.
 Then there are the Monocle coffee shops in Tokyo and London, about which Time Out said: “If you’re a Monocle fan, you’ll love this well-styled product and the feeling of being in with the ‘in-crowd’.
 Even if you’re not a fan, the bought-in cakes and pastries are good – enough to make you not mind that you’re being used as a marketing opportunity.”